 October 4 -- Twelve Moments: Baha'i Tradition, with Abbas Mahvash of the Bahá'í Community of Houston, and Luke Slott, singer, songwriter and composer from Dublin, Ireland

-October 11 -- Labyrinth Walk led by Jay Stailey, Houston labyrinth expert
+October 11 -- Labyrinth Walk led by Jay Stailey, Houston labyrinth facilitator

-October 25 -- Sharing Stories with Dr. Leslie Gauna, University of Houston-Clear Lake and Houston Playback Theater
+October 25 -- Sharing Stories with Dr. Leslie Gauna, Ramiro Sala and Marcela Descalzi Brave from Houston Playback Theater

 A relief concert will be held on the Chapel’s annual International Day of Peace Observation on September 21 at 7pm, featuring the Apollo Chamber Players performing music of peace and reconciliation.
 All proceeds from this event will go towards Interfaith Ministries for Greater Houston's efforts to help homebound seniors and refugee families affected by Hurricane Harvey.
 To learn more and register, click here.

 Houston's Annual Interfaith Thanksgiving Service will be held on Thursday, November 16th at 7pm, bringing leaders and members of different faiths across the city to offer prayers of thanksgiving and read sacred texts on thankfulness and healing.
 To learn more, click here.